Shopping around Siam Square in Bangkok - Most major Shopping Centers are located in this Area

 The area around Siam Square has become the undisputed center for shopping in Bangkok.
 It stretches for a km or two from MBK-Center in the West to Central Chidlom in the East.
 Most, but not all, shopping malls and department stores are close the the skytrain stations of Siam Square and Chitlom.

-While having the largest number of big shopping malls in Thailand, the area is not overly appealing.
 It would be, for example, not quite suitable to compare it with Orchard Road in Singapore.
 While you can pleasantly stroll along Orchard Road, the same can not be said for Rama I Road and Phloenchit Road in Bangkok.
 The reason, it looks so awful and depressing to be under the platforms and tracks of the skytrain system.
 While having obviously benefited Bangkok commuters, the design and aesthetic appeal of the skytrain pillars and tracks leave much to be desired.
 Maybe just in the area between Siam Square and Chitlom stations, the whole structure could be painted (at a price, we know) with some graffiti artwork thrown in.

 See Location Map of Siam Square